For all things crypto on Venmo, check out this FAQ!

 Can I transfer cryptocurrency into and out of Venmo?

 What are the limits?

 You are limited to $20,000 in cryptocurrency purchases per week.
 There is also a limit of $50,000 in cryptocurrency purchases in a 12-month period.
-You can find more information about other transaction limits for Venmo accounts here.
+You are also limited to $5,000 per week in crypto transfers.